Everything PR News

 Is PR part of marketing?

 Both are necessary for most organizations.
-Marketing scales reach and drives measurable conversion.
-PR builds the credibility and third-party authority that make marketing more effective.
+Marketing drives measurable conversion and short-term revenue.
+PR builds the credibility and category authority that make marketing more effective over time.
 Organizations running only one typically underperform organizations running both in a coordinated system.

 How do PR and marketing budgets compare?

-Marketing budgets are typically larger because paid media is expensive at scale.
-PR budgets are smaller but produce a different kind of return — credibility and category authority that compounds over time and survives crises.
-Sophisticated CFOs measure them on different timelines: marketing on quarterly conversion, PR on annual reputation and Share of Voice.
+Marketing budgets are typically larger because paid media scales with spend.
+PR budgets are smaller in absolute dollars but produce a different kind of return — credibility that compounds over years and survives crises.
+A mid-market PR retainer runs $10,000 to $50,000 monthly.
+Enterprise-level programs run $25,000 to $100,000 and above.

 Should a small company invest in PR or just marketing?